-9 Products That Keep You Fresh and Stress-Free During Your Period
+9 Products to Keep You Fresh and Stress-Free During Your Period

 SweetSpot Labs Neroli Mandarin Gentle Feminine Wash

-Bar soaps and scented body washes are a nightmare for the vagina because they're made with harsh ingredients that throw its natural temperature (PH) out of balance.
-This in turn, leads to yeast infections and other bacterial issues.
+Bar soaps and scented body washes are a nightmare for the vagina because they're made with harsh ingredients that throw its natural temperature (pH) out of balance.
+This in turn, can trigger yeast infections and other bacterial issues.
 SweetSpot's mostly natural cleansers are made with PH-balancing ingredients that have been tested by both dermatologists and gynecologists.
 The best part?
 You can use it all over the body and not just below the belt.

 Photo: